The assignment was solved well in general but here are some common problems that occurred.

 return res_n

-This is an examples for the plotting task.
+This is an example for the plotting task.

 n0 = 1000